dtolia/FamilyTree-Access/README.md

 # Creating Family Trees using MS Access
- Do note that this method can only be used in MS Access 2007 because the ActiveX control named Microsoft TreeView Control has been discontinued in later versions of MS Office.
-The versions of Microsoft Windows released after Windows 7 do not contain the required MSCOMCTL.OCX file required to run Microsoft TreeView Control.
-So, we need to get them before installing MS Office 2007.
+This method is only compatible with MS Access 2007 because the ActiveX control, Microsoft TreeView Control, is not available in later MS Office versions.
+Furthermore, Microsoft Windows versions after Windows 7 lack the MSCOMCTL.OCX file needed to run the TreeView Control.
+Therefore, you must obtain this file before installing MS Office 2007.

 ## Getting MSCOMCTL.OCX File
 1. Go to this [link from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=10019) and download Microsoft Visual Basic 6.0 Common Controls.